sarojadhikari/CAMB-SuperLCDM/docs/source/fortran_compilers.rst

     python setup.py make

-This will also work on Windows, just make sure you have added gfortran to your system path.
+This will also work on Windows as long as you have MinGW-w64 installed as described above.

 Note that you will need to close all python instances using camb before you can re-load with an updated library.
 This includes in Jupyter notebooks; just re-start the kernel or use::